-A change to the Alberta Registered Nurses Profession Regulation (Health Professions Act) — to come into effect on May 1, 2019 — will authorize registered nurses to prescribe common medications and order diagnostic tests, such as x-rays.
-Initially, the new authority for RNs will be limited to specific clinical practice areas where the employer has policies to support RN prescribing and a clinical support tool to clearly guide prescribing decisions.
+A change to the Alberta Registered Health Professions Act — effective May 1, 2019 — authorizes registered nurses and registered psychiatric nurses to prescribe common medications and order diagnostic tests, such as x-rays.
+Initially, the new authority for RNs will be limited to specific clinical practice areas where the employer has policies to support RN/RHCP prescribing and a clinical support tool to clearly guide prescribing decisions.

 The College and Association of Registered Nurses of Alberta (CARNA) has approved Standards of Practice for Registered Nurses, which includes completion of a nursing education course offered by Athabasca University’s Faculty of Health Disciplines.
 (Read more about the new regulations and requirements for prescribing on the CARNA website.)

-AU’s RN Prescribing course comprises two CARNA-approved modules that will prepare nurses to meet the competencies for prescribing drugs and ordering diagnostic tests.
+AU’s RN/RHCP Prescribing course comprises two CARNA-approved modules that will prepare nurses and health care professionals to meet the competencies for prescribing drugs and ordering diagnostic tests.

-The two modules in the RN Prescribing course can be taken concurrently or sequentially:
+The two modules in the RN/RHCP Prescribing course can be taken concurrently or sequentially:

-The RN Prescribing online course was developed primarily for registered nurses and registered psychiatric nurses who work in jurisdictions where RN prescribing has been approved.
-This course may also be of interest and utility to registered nurses in other areas who wish to learn more about prescribing and the ordering of diagnostic tests.
+The RN/RHCP Prescribing online course was developed primarily for registered nurses and registered psychiatric nurses who work in jurisdictions where RN/RHCP prescribing has been approved.
+This course may also be of interest and utility to registered nurses and health care professionals in other areas who wish to learn more about prescribing and the ordering of diagnostic tests.

-Module 2 of the RN Prescribing course comprises 10 units offered over 13 weeks in an online, paced format.
-The module addresses knowledge-based competencies for RN prescribing, including pharmacologic principles, pathophysiology, client assessment, pharmacotherapeutics, side effects and contraindications, diagnostic testing and interpretation, consultation, follow-up and referral.
+Module 2 of the RN/RHCP Prescribing course comprises 10 units offered over 13 weeks in an online, paced format.
+The module addresses knowledge-based competencies for prescribing, including pharmacologic principles, pathophysiology, client assessment, pharmacotherapeutics, side effects and contraindications, diagnostic testing and interpretation, consultation, follow-up and referral.

-This module is offered each semester and a minimum of 10 registrants is required for the module to be offered.
+This module begins on the first Wednesday of May, September and January.
+Students wanting to take the module after it has already started should register two months prior to the next available start date.
+A minimum of 10 registrants is required for the module to be offered.
 See the FHD website for information about semester dates.

 |Module 1||C$300 + GST (non-refundable)|